 DSC is just one of the sub-systems of the Global Marine Distress and Safety System (GMDSS) others of which include Satellite Communication, the Maritime Safety Information (MSI) system, the Electronic Position Indicating Radio Beacon (EPIRB) system and the Search & Rescue Transponder (SART) system.

-Providing your laptop isn't so old that it doesn't have a wireless card built in, you may be able to hook up to a shoreside wifi network.
+Moored or at anchor, you may be able to hook up to a shoreside wifi network.

 Sometimes you can find a free one, but more often than not you'll have to pay for it.
 If you see a cluster of cruising yachts anchored close inshore near a beach bar, you can probably safely assume there's free wifi - or cheap beer.